catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Via the APIs
 ------------

-The API request you use to authenticate with the Catalyst Cloud allows you to scope a token on a given region.
+The API request you use to authenticate with Catalyst Cloud allows you to scope a token on a given region.
 The token can then be used to interact with the API endpoints of the other services hosted in the same region.